Worried about a break-in? Here are some security tips

-With many businesses being ordered to temporarily close by the provincial government, owners may feel more vulnerable to break-ins.
+With many businesses being ordered to close by the provincial government temporarily, owners may feel more vulnerable to break-ins.

 Here's a list put together by Durham Regional Police with steps businesses can take to improve security and deter criminal activity:

-Lighting: keep exterior entry points (including windows) well-lit.
-Lighting inside should be dimmer then outside but still lit enough to help security monitoring.
+- Lighting: keep exterior entry points (including windows) well-lit.
+Lighting inside should be dimmer than outside but still lit enough to help with security monitoring.

-Valuables: remove window and store-front displays from view.
-Remove all cash from the till and leave empty cash tray on the counter, in plain view.
+- Valuables: remove window and store-front displays from view.
+Remove all cash from the till and leave an empty cash tray on the counter, in plain view.

-Alarm: contact your alarm company to be sure all information is up to date and your system is functional.
-Consider using a system that can be monitored online at all times.
+- Alarm: contact your alarm company to be sure all information is up to date, and your system is functional.
+You should consider using a system that can continually be monitored online.

-Windows: Blinds and curtains should be drawn in a way that the public can be alerted if someone is inside but not open so that the public can see fully inside the building.
+- Windows: Blinds and curtains should be drawn so that the public can be alerted if someone is inside but not open so that the public can see fully inside the building.

-Clean Exterior: Remove anything on the outside of a property that could aide a criminal to break in including: bricks, metal poles or other discarded materials.
+- Clean Exterior: Remove anything outside of a property that could aid a criminal to break in, including bricks, metal poles or other discarded materials.
 Ensure all exterior garbage cans/chairs and newspaper boxes are removed from entrance points or near windows.

 The public is encouraged to report any suspicious activity they see to police.
 If you witness a crime in progress, including break-ins to closed businesses, call 9-1-1 immediately.